 \section{An overview of our methodology}

-Before going to the detailed proofs, we will briefly introduce our methodology for deriving energy estimates that are uniform in both surface tension and Mach number, and the construction of solutions to the linearized and the nonlinear problem via a carefully-designed approximation scheme.
+Before presenting the detailed proofs, we will briefly introduce our methodology for deriving energy estimates that are uniform in both surface tension and Mach number, as well as the construction of solutions to the linearized and nonlinear problems via a carefully designed approximation scheme.